The Bayesian Learning Rule: Introduction

 and solving to get the mean $\vm_* = \vparam_*$.
 By increasing the complexity of $\mathcal{Q}$, natural-gradients can retrieve appropriate higher-order information, which are then assigned to the corresponding natural parameters using \cref{eq:fixed_pt_specific}.
 This is the main reason why different algorithms are obtained when we change the class $\mathcal{Q}$.
 We discuss this point further in \cref{sec:opt} when relating Bayesian principles to those of optimization.

-\subsection{Outline of the rest of the paper}
+\subsection{Outline of the Rest of the Paper}

-A full list of the learning algorithms derived in this paper is given in \cref{tab:summary}.
 The rest of the paper is organized as follows.
 In \cref{sec:bayes_learn}, we give two derivations of the BLR by using natural-gradient descent and mirror descent, respectively.
-In \cref{sec:opt}, we summarize the main principles for the derivation of existing optimization algorithms, and give guidelines based on entropy for the design of new multimodal-optimization algorithms.
-In \cref{sec:dl}, we discuss the derivation of existing deep-learning algorithms, as well as new algorithms for uncertainty estimation.
+In \cref{sec:opt}, we summarize the main principles for the derivation of optimization algorithms, and give guidelines for the design of new multimodal-optimization algorithms.
+In \cref{sec:dl}, we discuss the derivation of existing deep-learning algorithms, and design new algorithms for uncertainty estimation.
 In \cref{sec:approx_bayes}, we discuss the derivation of algorithms for Bayesian inference for both conjugate and non-conjugate models.
 In \cref{sec:discussion}, we conclude.